Today FM: Broadcast history

 The station went on air, originally known as Radio Ireland, on St. Patrick's Day, 17 March 1997.
-At first, the station was a mixed network, airing much talk programming and various types of music.
+At first, the station was a mixed network, airing much talk programming, including a farming show and various types of music, including traditional Irish, classical music, light opera.
 However, following six months of disastrous ratings, and with a listenership of just 1%, the station was revamped, and on 1 January 1998 became 100-102 Today FM.
 The station axed almost all of its programming and changed its music policy entirely.
-Eamon Dunphy's co-host (Anne-Marie Hourihan) was axed, with him being heavily promoted as a solo act and Ian Dempsey and Ray D'Arcy were poached from arch-rivals RTÉ.
+Eamon Dunphy's co-host (Anne-Marie Hourihan) was axed, with Dunphy being heavily promoted as a solo act and Ian Dempsey and Ray D'Arcy were poached from arch-rivals RTÉ.
 The IRTC went along with the schedule changes, though in a statement soon after the relaunch said it was not entirely satisfied with the new schedule.
 However, within three months, the station's listenership had almost doubled.

 Today FM reshuffled its daytime schedule in 2004, reducing The Ian Dempsey Breakfast Show to add an extra hour to The Ray D'Arcy Show so that it could compete directly with rival, The Gerry Ryan Show.
 Philip Cawley's afternoon show was reduced and Tony Fenton was given a lunchtime show.

 In April 2006, Ray D'Arcy conducted an interview with comedian Des Bishop.
 Bishop joked about being gay.
 D'Arcy asked Bishop to provide an "exclusive".
 Bishop said, "I'm gay...
 I'm not, but hey!"
 D'Arcy said, "You're very comfortable with your sexuality?"
 Bishop said, "Me and Derek Mooney are doing a show".
 The audience laughed.
 D'Arcy moved to a commercial break before, he said, Bishop "outs anyone else".
 The incident provoked much commentary in the media, with the Sunday Independent observing "Instantly, the Irish-American comedian was the villain of the piece and Derek was all over the front page", while Ray D'Arcy was also criticised for his choice of words.